tedkirkpatrick/474-14-1/Week2-Day1.md

 On an **unsigned** sheet of paper, briefly complete:

-1. I most want to see the class start &hellip;
+1. I most want to see the class start doing &hellip;
-2. I most want to see the class continue &hellip;
+2. I most want to see the class continue doing &hellip;
-3. I most want to see the class stop &hellip;
+3. I most want to see the class stop doing &hellip;

 ## Reading guide for next class